newlifewj/handow/README.md

-# Handow - E2E framework on browser for UAT
+# Handow - Hand shadowing play UAT

 User need to do 3 things to use Handow UAT tool: